tvarchive/intents/README.md

 # INTENT
 An Intent is a small reusable action, similar to a scenario.
 However, it has no purpose, if it isn't used in a context.
 <br>

+<b>NOTE: Intents feature is not compatiable with Java8 step definitions</b>

 Eg:

           @Intent